YMMagdy/test-project/readme.md

 This is a module to give access to Github to update the deployments in the kubernetes cluster.
 It is similar to the Github Access module but with the different role to be attached to it.

-‼️ The best practice is to deploy **ArgoCD** into the cluster and let it **listen to the changes** that is introduced to the helm chart repo.
+‼️ The best practice is to deploy **ArgoCD** into the cluster and let it **listen to the changes** that is introduced to the helm chart repository.

 ### Deploy the Microservice